earthly/website/blog/_posts/2023-01-27-build-and-deploy-PyApp-with-bazel.md

  - Bazel
  - Deploy
  - Dependencies
-excerpt: "This article introduces Bazel, a build tool that automates the build process and testing of software.
-It explains the benefits of using Bazel for incremental builds and provides a step-by-step tutorial on how to implement Bazel for building and deploying a Python app with Flask.
-The tutorial covers creating the folder structure, declaring dependencies, implementing the calculator app and unit tests, and running the application.
-The article also mentions an alternative solution, Earthly, for building and testing software using containers."
+excerpt: Learn how to build and deploy a Python app with Bazel, a build automation tool.
+This article explains the basics of Bazel and provides a step-by-step guide on implementing Bazel for building Python apps.
+It also demonstrates how to create a Flask app using Bazel and run unit tests.
+If you're interested in simplifying your software builds and deployments, this article is a must-read.
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article is about Bazel.
 If you are looking for a simpler approach to monorepo builds then [check us out](/).**